- Welcome to the National Tree Seed Centre

 Most is collected by Seed Centre staff.
-However, additional seed is also acquired with the assistance of other Canadian Forest Service centres, provincial forest services, forest industries and other agencies.
-As well, some seed is obtained through exchange or purchase from seed dealers.
+However, additional seed is also acquired with the assistance of other Canadian Forest Service centres, Parks Canada, provincial forest services, forest industries, indigenous collaborators and other agencies.
+In addition, some seed is obtained through exchange or purchase from seed dealers.

 A variety of methods are used to collect the seed such as by climbing, using pole pruners or ladders, from harvesting operations and directly from the tree or shrub.

 To ensure high genetic and physiological seed quality, collections are only made when there is a good crop.
 Collections may be taken from individual trees or from many trees to acquire a representative sample of the genetic variability of the population.